 Public administration reform

-Jointly with other United Nations entities, UNDP is strengthening the focus on accelerating the complex public administration and decentralization reforms, moving from policy and legislative formulation to improving systems and capacities for effective and affordable public service delivery.
+Jointly with other development partners, UNDP is strengthening the focus on accelerating the complex public administration reform, moving from policy and legislative formulation to improving systems and capacities for effective and affordable public service delivery.
 UNDP is supporting stronger, more open and transparent public administration at all levels, that are able to deliver their services efficiently and ensure equal opportunities to all people, with a particular focus on women and the most vulnerable.
-Partnerships with the Ministry of Internal Affairs and its subdivisions, as well as with the Ministry of Defense will be further strengthened aiming at the implementation of the sector reforms that have as the ultimate goal ensuring security of men and women in the Republic of Moldova.

 UNDP has contributed to strengthening the national integrity and anticorruption system and to participative elaboration of the National Integrity and Anticorruption Strategy 2017 – 2020.
 It has also supported the strengthening of the capacities of institutions to prevent corruption and promote integrity mechanisms as well as facilitated the engagement of the public institutions at the central and local level in preventive endeavors.
 Private sector and civil society organizations were supported to get involved into the progressive implementation of the Strategy through the efficient application and monitoring of national integrity instruments and standards.
 Efforts were made to stimulate the involvement of young men and women in creating the anticorruption demand through an increased public awareness on anticorruption and on the means to curb corruption.